-Basically, if you need those extra artist slots for any reason, a Ultimate plan might be for you. 🙂
+If you need those extra artist slots, an Ultimate plan might be for you. 🙂

 DistroKid Discount: How To Get DistroKid For The Lowest Price

 To get DistroKid for the lowest possible price, you will want to know about the DistroKid discount.

-Click the link above to learn more (including a full walkthrough), but here is a spoiler for you:
+Click the link above to learn more (including a complete walkthrough), but here is a spoiler for you: